How ConsumerAffairs uses cookies

 Enter details in under 3 minutes

-Most older adults want to live in their own homes as long as possible, despite the fact that many of these homes and communities aren’t built for an older population.
-Therefore, more people invest in aging in place features for their homes than those from previous generations.
+Most older adults want to live in their own homes as long as possible, yet many of these homes and residential communities aren’t built with their needs in mind.
+Therefore, more people are investing in aging-in-place features for their homes than those from previous generations.

 Depending on the level of care you need, aging in place can be an expensive prospect.
 If you just want to make a few modifications around the house, there are low-cost upgrades you can do yourself.
-High-end aging in place upgrades, however, can be a lot of work and usually require hiring a professional to do the job.
-This article focuses on three high-impact upgrades: entryways, bathrooms and lift and elevators.
+High-end aging-in-place upgrades, however, can be a lot of work and usually require hiring a professional to do the job.
+This article focuses on three high-impact upgrades: entryways, bathrooms, and lifts and elevators.

 Key insights